keepassxreboot/keepassxc/README.md

 Along with our desire to hear your feedback and suggestions, we're also interested in accepting direct assistance in the form of code.

 All pull requests must comply with the CONTRIBUTION requirements.

+### Discuss with the Team

+You can talk to the KeePassX Reboot Team about Bugs, new feature, Issue and PullRequests at our [Google Groups](https://groups.google.com/forum/#!forum/keepassx-reboot) forum

 ### Translations